ZainBashir/Solving-openAI-Gym-MountainCarProblem-using-DQN-with-Image-input/README.md

 ## Processing input images

 The processing applied to input images is very simple.
-I convert the RGB iamges to gray scale and scale them down by a factor of 4 resulting in a 150x100 image.
+I convert the RGB images to gray scale and scale them down by a factor of 4 resulting in a 150x100 image.
 The aspect ratio was kept constant while down scaling.

 ## Calculating targets